 - Corporation tax is charged on the profits of limited companies.The current rate is 19% (2020/21),

 - Private limited companies must submit a company accounts each year to both Companies House and HMRC.

 - Company directors must fill in an annual self assessment form to work out their income tax liabilities for the previous tax year.

-- All companies must fill in an Annual Return (Form AR01) and submit it to Companies House each year.
-This provides a snapshot of your company affairs at a moment in time.
+- All companies must provide Companies House with a Confirmation Statement each year – a snapshot of your company affairs at a moment in time.

 - Company directors have a number of legal and financial responsibilities to attend to, and more administration to deal with than self employed people.

 - The vast majority of limited company directors appoint accountants to deal with their tax affairs, and to deal with HMRC and Companies House.

 - A limited company can be formed with just a sole director.
 Since the implementation of the Companies Act 2006, the company secretary is an optional appointment.

 - In some cases, having a limited company can provide a ‘professional’ appearance for your business, and it may be a mandatory requirement in some industries.

 - Private limited companies cannot offer their shares for sale on the stockmarket – although public limited companies (PLCs) can.